-Before you join a gym or sign up for a bunch of fitness classes, think realistically about what activities you are likely to participate in and how often you’ll do them.
-If you have never exercised before or haven’t in ages, will you stick to a new regimen?
-Most people who join clubs stop using them after only a few months—but keep right on paying for a long time.
+Before you join a gym (or signing up for a bunch of fitness classes or buying an expensive at-home workout machine), think realistically about what activities you are likely to participate in and how often you’ll do them.
+If you have never exercised before, or haven’t done it in ages, will you stick to a new regimen?
+Most people who join fitness clubs stop using them after only a few months—but keep right on paying for a long time.

 If you’re sure you want to join a club, we can help you find a good one.
 Our Ratings Tables list ratings of area fitness centers for quality, membership prices for sample profiles, and details on available facilities and amenities.